HTTP-RPC/Kilo/README.md

 Additionally, `java.util.Map` and bean types are supported for [body content](#body-content).

-Unspecified values are automatically converted to `0` or `false` for primitive types. `Date` arguments are specified as a long value representing epoch time in milliseconds.
+Unspecified values are automatically converted to `0` or `false` for primitive types. `Date` values are parsed from a long value representing epoch time in milliseconds.
 Other values are parsed from their string representations.

 `List` and array elements are automatically converted to their declared types.
 If no values are provided for a list or array parameter, an empty value (not `null`) will be passed to the method.